OnceAJonyy/YOLOv4-Deepsort-Multi-Camera/README.md

 # Run yolov4-tiny object tracker
 python object_tracker.py --weights ./checkpoints/yolov4-tiny-416 --model yolov4 --video ./data/video/test.mp4 --output ./outputs/tiny.avi --tiny
 ```
-## Running the tracker and re-identification on two cameras
+## Running the Tracker and re-identification on two cameras
 The follinwg commands will allow you to run Yolov4 deepsort on two cameras.
 For example, video is the first input, video 1 is the second input.
 0 and 1 for first and second webcams.
 ```
 # Run yolov4 deep sort object tracker on video